binaryberry/CV/README.md

   - Pair programming and teamwork
   - Final project: [Map to the Future] - a map of the world representing historical events through time.
 Built in 2 weeks with [David Wickes], [Lovis Schultze] and [Merve Silk].

+**Other coding activities**
+  - Wix London Hackathon - our team of 5 created an app allowing website users to text message the owner of the site
+  - Coderetreat - 5 iterations of writing Conway's Game of Life, with different constraints, using pair-programming and testing
+  - Codebar attendee

 Previous Employment